physicalist/ncbs-moose/moose/branches/3D-viz/gl/Docs/README.txt

-Documentation for the MOOSE element 'GLcell' and the graphical client 'glcellclient'
+Documentation for the MOOSE elements 'GLcell' and 'GLview' and the graphical client 'glcellclient'
 ------------------------------------------------------------------

-1. External libaries and compiling MOOSE with support for the GLcell
+1. External libaries and compiling MOOSE with support for the GLcell and GLview elements:
-element:
 --------------------------------------------------------------

 This package has been built with the following external